The Ultimate On-Page SEO Checklist

 Before we get to some practical tips, let’s first understand what is on-page SEO, and why you need it.

-On-page optimization, or on-page SEO, is the process of optimizing each and every page on your site so that they gain search visibility and gain relevant traffic.
+refers to the process of improving your site's visibility on search engine results pages.
+On-page optimization or on-page SEO is the process of optimizing the actual pages on your site so that they gain search visibility and gain relevant traffic.

 On-page SEO is used to help search engines understand that your content is relevant to people’s search queries, giving you the opportunity to optimize your web pages and blog posts.